When did the teams form?

 How long is your season?

 We play between 18-25 games a season.
-Almost all our games are played on Saturdays and Sundays between the end of April and the end of June.
+Almost all our games are played on Saturdays and Sundays between mid-April and the end of June.
 We often have back-to-back games (double headers).
 We do not play on Pride weekend or over holiday weekends.

 What kind of rules and regulations do you follow?